 I am a philosopher working at the intersection of theoretical and practical philosophy.
 I am especially interested in how we can make philosophical methods and tools fruitful for practical problems – but also in what we can learn from such practical applications on a theoretical level.

-In September 2018, I defended my dissertation Applying Reflective Equilibrium.
+My book, Applying Reflective Equilibrium.
 Towards the Justification of a Precautionary Principle, is currently forthcoming from Springer.
 It presents the first explicit and detailed case study for an application of the method of reflective equilibrium, using it to develop and defend a precautionary principle.